shoelace-style/shoelace/docs/tutorials/integrating-with-nextjs.md

 ### webpack Config

-Next we need to add Shoelace's icons to the final build output.
+Next we need to add Shoelace's assets to the final build output.
 To do this, modify `next.config.js` to look like this.

 ```javascript
 const path = require("path");